-All move in fees (including any fee to hold a unit prior to the tenant taking possession, any security deposit, and last month's rent, but not including a pet damage deposit, as allowed in OMC 5.82.050) charged by a landlord before a tenant takes possession of a dwelling unit may not exceed one month's rent, except in that type of subsidized housing where the amount of rent is set based on the income of the tenant.
+A refundable security deposit or last month's rent may be charged by a landlord before a tenant takes possession of a dwelling unit.
+Landlords are prohibited from charging tenants any other non-refundable fees or one-time fees at the beginning of the tenancy, including a fee to hold a unit prior to the tenant taking possession.
+The amount of the refundable security deposit or last month's rent may not exceed one month's rent, except in that type of subsidized housing where the amount of rent is set based on the income of the tenant.
 The exception for subsidized housing does not include tenancies regulated under Section 8 of the Housing Act of 1937, 42 U.S.C.
 Sec.
 1437f, commonly known as the choice voucher program.
 A landlord is prohibited from charging or accepting any move in fee in excess of that allowed in this section.
+Nothing in this section prohibits a landlord from charging a pet damage deposit, as allowed in OMC 5.82.050.